 Crazy combos aren't just for the food.
-More than 27 new beverages will premier at the fair this year, including deep-fried cake-flavored and caramel corn beers.
-Check out the complete list of new drinks and keep an eye out for The Growler's "Complete Guide to Beer at the 2019 Minnesota State Fair".
+More than 53 new beverages will premier at the fair this year, including a cotton candy cream ale and a pomegranate bubbly mojito.
+Check out the complete list of new drinks here.

 We’d be remiss if we didn’t mention the numerous Saint Paul ties at the Great Minnesota Get-Together.
 If you’re looking for a taste of the Capital City, plan a stop at these spots.

 Brought to you by the Saint Paul-based Minnesota Historical Society, History On-A-Schtick packs all of Minnesota's history into a fun-filled 30-minute performance.
 Shows run daily at 9:30 a.m. and 10:30 a.m. in the West End Market's Schilling Amphitheater.
 Location: Schilling Amphitheater, West End Market, G23

 Some of Saint Paul’s best stores bring the best of other cultures to the city, and you’ll also find them in the International Bazaar.
 El Burrito Mercado, Irish on Grand and many others are represented throughout the market.
 Location: T-31